nebiyat123/AllProjects/HireDateGetItemFromSPL/README.md

-## anniversary

-This is where you include your WebPart documentation.
+## This webpart Gets Employyes HireDate from sharepoint list and display it in Adaptive Card.

 ### Building the code